alvertogit/deeplearning_flask/README.md

 ## DEEP LEARNING MODEL

-The definition and training of the [deep learning] MNIST model was done through a notebook in [Jupyter Lab].
+The definition and training of the [Deep Learning] MNIST model was done through a notebook in [Jupyter Lab].
 The employed notebook is stored in the main folder, to run it use the command shown below:

 ```bash
 (dlflask3)~/deeplearning_flask$ jupyter lab Deep\ Learning\ MNIST\ prediction\ model\ with\ Keras.ipynb